BellerophonMobile/logberry/README.md

 Of note in this log:

- * The verbose, automatically generated build information, identifying all (Git) repositories found in the host project folder.
+ * Verbose, automatically generated build information identifies all (Git) repositories found in the host project folder as well as when, where, and by who the binary was built.
- * Every event is situated within a uniquely identified Task.
-The hierarchical relationship between Tasks is also logged.
+ * Every event is situated within a uniquely identified Task, and the hierarchical relationship between Tasks is recorded.
 Together these enable the ready decoupling of interleaved events generated by parallel goroutines and the reconstruction of a causal chain of computation.
- * Tasks are logged in a systematized fashion that promotes outputting all relevant data for both errors and success, without messy and duplicative marshaling code.
+ * Events are generated in a systematized fashion that promotes outputting all relevant data for either errors or success at its conclusion, without messy and duplicative marshaling code.
  * Long running tasks are automatically timed.
  * Common program events such as configuration, start, and errors are all identified, as well as application specific event types.